 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is assisting the Government of Mali in establishing a lasting peace and stable living conditions for the population.
 The primary concern is to restore trust in the state and improve people’s lives – creating a visible ‘peace dividend’.

 Many Malians still do not know about the peace treaty.
-On behalf of the German Federal Foreign Office, GIZ has therefore launched an information campaign together with the Malian Ministry of Foreign Affairs and Reconciliation.
+On behalf of the German Federal Foreign Office, the federal enterprise has therefore launched an information campaign together with the Malian Ministry of Foreign Affairs and Reconciliation.
 As part of the campaign, 600 teachers, traditional leaders, local councillors and other civil society actors have received training in order to tell people throughout the country about the peace process.
 55 theatrical performances in local languages have also familiarised tens of thousands of Malians with the peace treaty, including people unable to read or write.

 Another major success was a brochure developed by the project entitled ‘20 FAQs on the peace treaty’.
 ‘People want the information, it’s a big hit,’ says GIZ project manager Anne-Katrin Niemeier.
 The 150,000 copies in 13 languages are the most important means of communication on the peace treaty.
 Despite the difficult situation in Mali, Anne-Katrin Niemeier is confident, noting that the local response to the projects has been very positive.